Eastern Busway, Brisbane: Route

 Road access to the busway is available at Dutton Park, Buranda (via the South East Busway and O'Keefe Street) and Langlands Park (via Old Cleveland Road and Main Avenue).

-Boggo Road Station platform numbering

-Boggo Road busway station is located alongside the Park Road railway station.
-The busway platforms are listed as Platform 5 (toward Buranda) and 6 (toward UQ Lakes) to align with the existing platforms at Park Road station.
-This may cause confusion to busway users as on each other station in the Busway network, inbound (toward city) traffic is designated Platform 1 while outbound (away from city) traffic is designated Platform 2.
+Boggo Road busway station is located alongside Boggo Road railway station.
+The busway platforms are listed as Platform 5 (toward Buranda) and Platform 6 (toward UQ Lakes) to align with the existing platforms at the railway station.
+At every other busway station on the network, inbound (to city) is designated as Platform 1 and outbound (from city) is designated as Platform 2.

 Services

-All services on the busway are operated by Brisbane Transport.
+All services on the busway are operated by Transport for Brisbane.

+Facilities

+Real time passenger information is displayed at each station, with fixed LED signs suspended above each platform.
+These signs present four lines of real-time estimated bus departure times, with data provided by Brisbane City Council's RAPID system.